saverymax/selective_indexing/README.md

     citation_predictions_YYYY-DD-MM.txt if running system on a batch of citations; BmCS_test_results.txt if running on test or validation datasets.

-**--predict-all**
+**--filter**
     Optional.
-If included, system will make predictions for all citations in XML provided, regardless of MEDLINE status or selective indexing status of a given journal.
+By default, the system will make predictions for all citations in XML provided, regardless of MEDLINE status or selective indexing status of a given journal.
-    If this option is not included, the system will switch to behavior intended for use outside of NCBI pipeline, i.e., it will filter for selective indexing designation of journal, and indexing status.
+    To turn this behvaior off, this option can be used.
+The system will switch to behavior intended for use outside of NCBI pipeline, i.e., the system will make predictions for selectively indexed journals with statuses not MEDLINE or Pubmed-not-MEDLINE.
+    This option can also be used in conjunction with the other filtering options below for more fine-grained control.

 **--pubtype-filter**
     Optional.
 Modified from version 0.2.1.
 If included, the system will mark citations with publication types specified in publication_type file with a 3 in the output file.
-    By default this behavior is off, and though it can be used in conjunction with --predict-all, it should be kept off for NCBI usage.
+    By default this behavior is off, and though it can be used in conjunction with or without --filter, it should be kept off for NCBI usage.

 **--group-thresh**
     Optional.
 If included, the system will use the unique,